-South Deep gold mine, in the Mpumalanga region of South Africa, is the second biggest gold mine in the world.
-It is the also the seventh deepest mine in the world with a depth of 2,995m below surface.
-It has a current mine life of 80 years.
+The South Deep gold mine, located in Gauteng Province of South Africa, is one of the world’s biggest gold mines.
+It is also the seventh deepest mine in the world with a depth of 2,995m below the surface.
+It has a mine life of 75 years.

-South deep mine is located in the Far West Rand Goldfields and forms a part of the Witwatersrand Basin.
-The mine deposits lies beneath the Karoo Supergroup, Chuniesoort Group, Pretoria Group, Klipriviersberg Group and the Central Rand Group.
+The South Deep mine is located in the Far West Rand Goldfields and forms a part of the Witwatersrand Basin.
+The mine deposits lie beneath the Karoo Supergroup, Chuniesoort Group, Pretoria Group, Klipriviersberg Group and the Central Rand Group.

-The South Deep deposit has approximately 39.1Moz of gold reserves.
+The South Deep deposit has approximately 32.8Moz of gold reserves as of December 2018.
 The estimated uranium inventory at the mine is 37.5Mlb.

 The underground mine uses a combination of conventional drift and bench and low-profile mining methods.

-The Upper Elsburg reef, the main target region of the mine, is mined using fully mechanised drift and fill and long-hole stoping.
+The Upper Elsburg reef, the main target region of the mine, is mined using a fully mechanised drift-and-fill and long-hole stoping.
 The Ventersdorp Contact Reef is mined using mechanised low-profile mining.

 Ore from underground is taken to the surface by a conveyor system using the ventilation shaft headgear discharge bin.

 Gold is recovered using four Knelson concentrators.
 Gold adsorption is conducted by an eight-staged carousel-type carbon-in-pulp circuit.
-The processing plant has a current capacity of 220,000t per month, which is expected to increase to 330,000t.
+The processing plant has a capacity of 220,000t a month.

-The Current Mine region lies between the 90 Level and 95 Level and is accessed through the Twin Shaft.
-South Deep mine phase one will extend to 3,075m below the surface, while phase two will extend to 3,500m depth.
+The Current Mine region lies between the 90 Level and 95 Level and is accessed through the twin shaft.
+Phase 1 will extend to 3,075m below the surface while Phase 2 will extend to a 3,500m depth.

-Construction activities at South Deep include installation of a tailings storage facility and deepening of the ventilation shaft.
-The works also include additions to the metallurgical plant to increase its capacity.
+Construction activities at South Deep include the installation of a tailings storage facility and deepening of the ventilation shaft.
+The works also include the additions to the metallurgical plant to increase its capacity.

 Mine equipment includes trucks, ore passes, crushers, conveyors and shaft silos.
-An ice based underground cooling system will be installed by 2015.
+An ice-based underground cooling system was installed by 2015.

-Head gear was attached to the ventilation shaft and converted into a production shaft in order to increase the capacity.
+Headgear was attached to the ventilation shaft and converted into a production shaft to increase the capacity.

 Murray & Roberts was awarded the contract to provide backfilling technology for the South Deep gold mine.

-Civcon was awarded the contract for construction of a brattice wall.
+Civcon won the contract for the construction of a brattice wall.

 Hatch South Africa was awarded the contract to design and engineer the new steel headgear for the mine.